 Our winemaking facilities are housed in a building which was constructed in 1921 and within the Cellar we have original cement tanks dating back to 1925.
 As part of the current Cellar expansion project these will be converted into open top fermenters.
 The neglected Cellar was restored along with the Manor House with the property’s purchase by Camellia Plc in 1995 and presently an additional project is underway to modernise the facility further.
 Our winemaking team values that quality wines begin in the vineyard and as such practice minimal intervention techniques to maintain the fruit expression of the grape varietals.

 Our holding company mandates a high regard and respect for conservation and sustainability across the group’s numerous agricultural and horticultural undertakings.
 Linton Park Wine Estate is no exception.
 We are protecting and conserving the Rhenosterveld or Rhino Field on the farm, as the numerous and beautiful rare plant species are unique to the Cape Floral Kingdom.
 Within our brand hierarchy, we have the Rhino tier from which proceeds are donated to the protection of Rhinos.
-An annual contribution is made to a conservation organisation which is selected each year for being the most in need.
+An annual donation is made towards Rhinos Without Borders with whom we have aligned ourselves as a funding partner.

 The eradication of alien trees and in particular the blue gum is being conducted responsibly so as not to cause soil erosion yet ensure the total suppression of any possible regrowth.
 Given that bees use these trees as forage plants to provide nectar and pollen, as we eradicate we develop bee hives in the mountains so as to offer the bees an alternative resource.

 Waste water from the Cellar is filtered through to a reed bed programme to be recycled.
 The clarified water is pumped back to one of our five dams to be utilised as irrigation water.